synthels/daphne-x86_64/docs/vfs.md

-# Daphne's low level IO library
+# Daphne's low level IO
 Daphne, like any operating system should, provides a low level file system agnostic IO layer.
-It can be found under `forbia/io.h`.
+It can be found under `forbia/fs.h`.

 ## Accessing files
 A file is described using the `file` structure.
 It is defined as follows